Safetorun/PromptDefender/docs/Wall.md

 ## Bad words

-Bad words is directly inside the 'Moat' module and contains information about the bad words that are used to detect jailbreak attacks.
+Bad words is directly inside the 'Wall' module and contains information about the bad words that are used to detect jailbreak attacks.

 To generate these words, we make use of the